jim0607/Leetcode/README.md

 then start over the curr_line = [] and curr_width = 0 for the next line.
 Lastly, we deal with the last line seperately.
 - [0420.
 Strong Password Checker](Solutions/0420.Strong-Password-Checker.py) (!!H) <br>
-分三个区间讨论：
-1. n <= 5: return max(6 - n, missing_types), 用三个小Helper function to calculate three missing_types;
-2. 6 <= n <= 20: just need to return how many replacements are needed to avoid consecutive chars: number_of_replacements += num_of_consecutives // 3;
-3. n > 20: step 1: calculate how many replacements are neededto avoid consecutive chars; step 2: calculate how many deletions can be used to save replacements - greedy.
+分三个区间讨论：1. n <= 5: return max(6 - n, missing_types), 用三个小Helper function to calculate three missing_types;2.
+6 <= n <= 20: just need to return how many replacements are needed to avoid consecutive chars: number_of_replacements += num_of_consecutives // 3; 3. n > 20: step 1: calculate how many replacements are neededto avoid consecutive chars; step 2: calculate how many deletions can be used to save replacements - greedy.

+-----------1323.
+Maximum 69 Number------------

 ### [Amazon](/)